nextbreakpoint/infrastructure-as-code/README.md

 -   [Graphite](https://graphiteapp.org) and [Grafana](https://grafana.com) for collecting metrics and monitoring services

--   [Cassandra](http://cassandra.apache.org), [Kafka](https://kafka.apache.org), [Zookeeper](https://zookeeper.apache.org) for creating event-based scalable services
+-   [Cassandra](http://cassandra.apache.org), [Kafka](https://kafka.apache.org), [Zookeeper](https://zookeeper.apache.org) for creating scalable event-driven services

 -   [OpenVPN](https://openvpn.net) for creating a secure connection to private machines

--   [Docker Swarm](https://docs.docker.com/engine/swarm/) for orchestrating Docker containers

 The infrastructure is based on Docker containers running on a [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster which includes several EC2 machines.
 The machines are created within a private network and they are reachable via VPN connection, using OpenVPN, or via SSH, using a bastion machine.
-The machines can also be exposed using an internet-facing load balancer or a proxy server running in a public subnet.
+The machines can also be reached using an internet-facing load balancer or a proxy server running in a public subnet.

 The infrastructure is managed by using [Docker](https://www.docker.com), [Terraform](https://www.terraform.io) and [Packer](https://www.packer.io).